globalART19/algoTrader/README.md

 In progress:
 - Create algorithm that functions for new/incoming data.
-- Add buy/sell trigger information to output
+- Add fn to export data ranges to text file

 To Do:
+- Add ema trend indicators
 - Determine best way to reference new/current data pulls.
   * Have incoming data draws push to the history db collection?
 - Start building authorized client trading structure